theodson/settler/build.md

 ## 1 - `bento build` process
 This is the earliest point at which to customize the generated VM.

-Possible approaches

-1. Add scripts to the existing, and already overridden, `packer_templates/ubuntu/scripts/homestead.sh` file.
+1 - Add scripts to the existing, and already overridden, `packer_templates/ubuntu/scripts/homestead.sh` file.
-Adding any new scripting should be done during and before the tidy section.
+> Adding any new scripting should be done during and before the tidy section.
 These lines (see below) mark the start of the _tidy up_ section of the script, we should capitalize on that cleanup also.

+The ⚡️ [use_homestead_features.sh](bin/use_homestead_features.sh) script performs the feature updates.
 ```
+# SCRIPTS INSERTED HERE

 # One last upgrade check
 apt-get upgrade -y

 # Clean Up
 ```

-2. Add a new script that is separate to the laravel homestead.sh file.
- - It would follow a similar convention of insertion as the `bin\link-to-bento.sh`.
- - Should follow the same _tidy up_ behaviour as the homestead.sh script.

 ## 2 - Vagrant Homestead `feature scripts`
 This approach utilises the convention of loading shell scripts from the `vendor/laravel/homestead/scripts/features/` folder when the Homestead VM starts via Vagrant.

 - The Laravel `Homestead.yml` file within an App's root folder controls which features should be loaded.
 - The feature scripts are loaded from the Host's shared/mapped folders with the VM.
 - This approach relies on features being "opted in" and ran when time the VM starts (if not already ran).

+> ⚡️ The [use_homestead_features.sh](bin/use_homestead_features.sh) script pulls in the contents
+> of some feature scripts during the build process.
+This approach allows the Vagrant Homestead
+> features to be used as expected by Laravel (see `homestead.rb` / `Homestead.yaml` ).

 ## 3 - Vagrant Homestead `after.sh` or `user-customizations.sh` scripts
 This is an existing Homestead convention of running the `after.sh` or `user-customizations.sh` script when the VM starts.

-> This is a good way to test scripts during development of the required VM.
+> 💡 This is a good way to test scripts during development of the required VM.
 > These scripts could be refined and used in the `bento build` process as described above.